|Oracle Human Resources Management Systems Compensation and Benefits Management Guide (Australia)|

 You run the RetroPay Upgrade process to create new elements for each Earnings element or Pre Tax Deduction element that you want to retropay.
 The upgrade process attaches these new retropay elements with proper balance feeds and formula result rules to allow Enhanced Retropay to process correctly.
 The application uses these new elements to create the retro component usages and element span usages for the retro-paid element.

-Important: 11i users – Use this process when you migrate from RetroPay by Element to Enhanced RetroPay.
+Tip: 11i users – Use this process when you migrate from RetroPay by Element to Enhanced RetroPay.

 R12 users – Use this process as part of your upgrade to R12 to upgrade your RetroPay by Element data to R12 for use by Enhanced RetroPay.
 You run this process only once.